Guidelines for Writing a Retroactive Withdrawal Personal Statement

 - If you have not been formally admitted to a program of study at the University, contact the Division of Continuing Education at (970) 491-5288 with questions about the appeal process.

-- Notice for VETERANS: If you are receiving or have received GI Bill education benefits for the term from which you wish to withdraw, please contact Glen Vance (970-491-6340) before processing this request to understand the ramifications of a retroactive withdrawal.
+- Notice for VETERANS: If you are receiving or have received GI Bill education benefits for the term from which you wish to withdraw, please contact the Veteran Benefits office (970-491-6340) before processing this request to understand the ramifications of a retroactive withdrawal.